 And here's a creepy little bit of information: Your blood helps mosquitoes perpetuate the species, and not in the way you probably think.
 But more about that later on.
 Right now, let's start with eggs, the first of four stages in the mosquito life cycle.

 You've probably seen the TV news segments telling you to never, ever leave standing water around your yard because it can become a breeding ground for mosquitoes.

-The reason for the warning is that mosquito eggs require water in order to develop.
-Almost any kind will do, from stagnant rain water to the condensation found inside an old tire, as long as the water is not likely to be disturbed for a week or two.
+The reason for the warning is that mosquito eggs require water to develop.
+From stagnant rainwater to the condensation found inside an old tire, any kind will do.
+A mosquito will be satisfied as long as the water is not likely to be disturbed for a week or two.